Interviewed and written by Timothy van Veen

 In your life thus far, what has been the biggest life lesson you have learnt?

-Do you have something planned for the next year that you are very excited about?
+Do you have something planned in the next year that you are very excited about?

 What’s the best piece of advice you’ve ever been given?